clhenrick/clhenrick.io/content/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 _(FCP: First Contentful Paint, TTI: Time to Interactive, TBT: Total Blocking Time, LCP: Largest Contentful Paint)_

-It shouldn't be surprising that the results from before and after the refactor do not differ by that much, as I did not focus on making changes that would drastically affect things such as SEO, accessibility, Time to Interative, etc. I did not aim to improve performance other than reducing the amount of JS sent over the wire, which seems to have not affected the performance score.
+It shouldn't be surprising that the results from before and after the refactor do not differ by that much, as I did not focus on making changes that would drastically affect things such as SEO, accessibility, Time to Interactive, etc. I did not aim to improve performance other than reducing the amount of JS sent over the wire, which seems to have not affected the performance score.
 It's worth noting that the Lighthouse scores are estimates, so re-running the tool may give slightly different results each time.
 The Lighthouse audits were run on my Mac Mini, circa 2018 with 32 GB of RAM.
 The scores tended to differ drastically from one run to the next when I ran them on an older laptop.

 ## Possible Next Steps